Cherokee Nation: Reconstruction and the 1866 Treaty

-20th century
+Early 20th century

-Chief appointment era and restoration of elections

 After the near dissolution of the tribal government of the Cherokee Nation in the 1900s and the death of William Charles Rogers in 1917, the Federal government began to appoint chiefs to the Cherokee Nation in 1919.
 The service time for each appointed chief was so brief that it became known as "Chief for a Day".
 Six men fell under this category, the first being Andrew B. Cunningham, who served from November 8 to November 25.

 In the 1930s, the Franklin D. Roosevelt administration worked to improve conditions by supporting the Indian Reorganization Act of 1934, which encouraged tribes to reconstitute their governments and write constitutions.
 On August 8, 1938, the tribe convened a general convention in Fairfield, Oklahoma to elect a Chief.
-They chose J. B. Milam as principal chief.
+They chose J. B. Milam as Principal Chief.
 President Franklin D. Roosevelt confirmed the election in 1941.
 W. W. Keeler was appointed chief in 1949.
 After the U.S. government under President Richard Nixon had adopted a self-determination policy, the nation was able to rebuild its government.
 The people elected W. W. Keeler as chief.
 Keeler, who was also the president of Phillips Petroleum, was succeeded by Ross Swimmer.
 In 1975, the tribe drafted a constitution, under the name Cherokee Nation of Oklahoma, which was ratified on June 26, 1976.
 In 1985 Wilma Mankiller was elected as the first female chief of the Cherokee Nation.